What is equalizing column height?

 Step 5 (Final Step):

-The steps with the columns are no longer needed to make them equal.
 Now, we will need to open the Row Settings > Design > Sizing option and enable the option Equalize Column Heights.

 Common Mistakes We Make During Making The Columns Equal:

 - When equalizing column heights, it can be a bit tricky to get it just right.
 One common mistake is adding the background color or border or box shadow to each module instead of the columns.